MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-model.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-In [MLflow](https://mlflow.org/), a ML model can include multiple model versions.
-Here, each version can represent a model iteration.
+In [MLflow](https://mlflow.org/), an ML model can include multiple model versions.
+Each version can represent a model iteration.
 In this article, you learn how to interact with ML models to track and compare model versions.

 ## Create a ML model